James is an award-winning theatre producer, arts advocate and venue manager.

 After concluding his formal education James spent two years working overseas in Nepal, Europe and North America.

 After University in Liverpool, James started his career at Greenwich Theatre where he ran a musical theatre academy to engage culturally diverse young people with the performing arts, specifically musical theatre.

 In 2004 James commenced six years at the Lyric Theatre Hammersmith culminating in jointly raising £12m for a major capital project at the Lyric to build the world’s first teaching theatre so that young people could train for careers on; off and backstage in a professional performing arts venue.
 James held three posts: Director of Creative Learning (Management & Strategy), Associate Director: Capital Development and Commercial Director.
 During his time at the Lyric James helped bring the Broadway production of Spring Awakening to London that went on to win four Olivier Awards.

-Between 2010 and 2012 James was Executive Director of the National Youth Theatre of Great Britain during which time the company were heavily involved in NYT's involvement in the London 2012 Olympic and Paralympic Games.
+Between 2010 and 2012 James was Executive Director of the National Youth Theatre of Great Britain and was heavily involved in NYT's involvement in the London 2012 Olympic and Paralympic Games.

-James was most recently Executive Director of Sir Matthew Bourne’s award-winning dance company New Adventures.
+Before joining Eden Court James was Executive Director of Sir Matthew Bourne’s award-winning dance company New Adventures.
 Matthew is one of the world’s most well-known choreographers and theatre-makers who has changed the landscape of dance forever.
 James regularly toured the UK; North America, Asia and Australia and during his time at the company James oversaw substantial growth in participation, audiences and turnover.

 James is regularly invited to speak at conferences and events in the UK and overseas.
 His paper: Education vs. training: The future of participation in Building Based Theatre was published by Cambridge Scholars Press.

-James proudly took up the post as Chief Executive of Eden Court in December 2017.
+James took up the post as Chief Executive of Eden Court in December 2017.
 He lives on the Black Isle with his husband and two sons.